dotnet/dotnet-monitor/documentation/authentication.md

 DotnetMonitor_ApiAuthentication__ApiKeyHashType="SHA256"
 ```

-> **NOTE:** When you use environment variables to configure the API Key hash, you must restart `dotnet-monitor` for the changes to take effect.
+> **NOTE:** When you use environment variables to configure the API Key hash, you must restart `dotnet monitor` for the changes to take effect.

 ### Configuring an API Key in a Kubernetes Cluster
-If you're running in Kubernetes, we recommend creating secrets and mounting them into the `dotnet-monitor` sidecar container via a deployment manifest.
+If you're running in Kubernetes, we recommend creating secrets and mounting them into the `dotnet monitor` sidecar container via a deployment manifest.
 You can use this `kubectl` command to either create or rotate the API Key.

 ```sh
 kubectl create secret generic apikey \